 One visit, three different worlds- situated 1 hour from Dublin off the N7.
-There’s a horse museum tracing the history of the horse in Ireland using artefacts, illustrations and text, and the Skeleton of the legendary steeplechaser “Arkle.
+There’s a horse museum tracing the history of the horse in Ireland using artifacts, illustrations and text, and the Skeleton of the legendary steeplechaser “Arkle.

-Blessington Land & Water Sports have become the country’s premier outdoor activity centre.
+Blessington Land & Water Sports have become the country’s premier outdoor activity center.
 They have the widest range of activities in the country, from boating (kayaking, windsurfing), and riding (bikes, horses) to shooting (clays, archery) and wall climbing.

 Lough Dan Adventure Centre